bbc/html5-video-compositor/README.md

 ## Documentation

-The [tutorial.md file](https://github.com/bbc/html5-video-compositor/blob/master/tutorial/tutorial.md) in the root of the project gives a walkthrough of using the library to sequence clips and perform simple effects.
+The [tutorial.md file](https://github.com/bbc/html5-video-compositor/blob/master/tutorial/tutorial.md) in the tutorial directory of the project gives a walk-through of using the library to sequence clips and perform simple effects.

 [API documentation](https://github.com/bbc/html5-video-compositor/tree/master/doc) is available in the /doc directory of the project.